withfriendsco/why-withfriends/src/posts/subscription-boxes-stick-figure.md

 - Support Stick Figure remaining independent
 - Early access to special merch drops

-In two and a half months, Stick Figure has grown to:
+In two and a half months, Stick Figure has grown to 363 members!

-- 363 members
-- Paying an average of \$22 per month
-- Generating \$8,000 per month

-Within a year, Stick Figure memberships will have scaled to:

-- 1,750 members
-- Worth \$462,000 per year

 As vital as this kind of revenue is for every small business, the most valuable part is the deeper engagement it fosters with these members, represented by the